nipraxis/fall-2022/index.md

 We ask you to commit yourself to:

-* 8 weeks, from mid-March through early May 2022.
+* 8 weeks, from the end of March through May 2022.
 * 1 hour per week of independent study, either reading or videos.
 * Two 1.5 hour live sessions on Zoom
 * 1-2 hours per week of homework / group work.